 Why transition the kitchen ingredient to your beauty routine?
 “Just like your face and neck, your scalp also needs some TLC every once in a while,” explains S.W.
 Basics founder and Skin Cleanse author Adina Grigore (who’s also a big believer in the prettifying power of pantry items).
 “By applying apple cider vinegar, you’re helping to balance the pH of your scalp and clear excess buildup—which gives you healthier, shinier hair.”

-The promise of commercial-level shine and volume is more than a little enticing (which might explain why ACV’s cropping up in more beauty products than ever before).
+The promise of commercial-level shine and volume is more than a little enticing (which might explain why apple cider vinegar’s cropping up in more beauty products than ever before).
 So I decided to take my trusty, kale salad-ready bottle of vinegar and relocate it to my shower to test out the trend for myself.

 This is what happened when I tried rinsing my hair with apple cider vinegar.